Get ready to swipe your way to love, thanks to dating apps and sites! Finding your perfect match has never been easier.

 - tinder.com/@username.
 Think of a possible username they’d use, and try to be as accurate as possible.

 For example, if his name is John and he’s 27, you can go to tinder.com/@john27.

 Keep in mind that you want to do your best to guess their username, not the name they use to be displayed on Tinder.

-Note: don’t write site:tinder.com name with capital letter, it won’t show you results of profiles.
+Note: don’t write the site:tinder.com name with a capital letter, it won’t show you the results of profiles.

 Wrong-way: Site:tinder.com name